awslabs/iot-app-kit/docs/SceneViewer.md

 Type: `DataStream[]` defined in `@iot-app-kit/core`

+Note: This property needs to be used together with `viewport`.

 ### `queries`

 (Optional) Selects what data to be fetched.
 Learn more about queries, see [Core](https://github.com/awslabs/iot-app-kit/tree/main/docs/Core.md).

 Type: `TimeQuery<TimeSeriesData[], TimeSeriesDataRequest>[]` defined in `@iot-app-kit/core`

-This property is used together with `viewport`.
+Note: This property needs to be used together with `viewport`.

 ### `viewport`